-Do You Need a New Job or a New Career?
+Do You Need a Job Change or a New Career?

 How to Decide Whether to Change Jobs or Careers

 Deciding to make a change is less complicated than trying to figure out what kind of change is required to make your work life more pleasant.
-Do you need a new job or a new career?
+Do you just need a different job, or are you craving the excitement of a completely different career?
 When considering those two choices, it is essential to figure out the real source of your dissatisfaction.

 Factors that Affect Your Decision

-There are several things to consider when analyzing your discontent and how you want to move forward.
-It helps to do some introspection by journaling, talking to your spouse or a good friend, reading up on the subject or working with a career coach to really identify what's missing and how to make changes to your job or career path.
-You can start by considering questions such as the following:
+When analyzing your discontent and how you want to move forward, it helps to do some introspection by journaling or talking to your spouse or a good friend.
+You can also read up on the subject, or work with a career coach to really identify what's missing and how to make changes to your job or career path.
+You can start by considering questions such as:

 - Would your employer be considered a good company to work at by most people?